 Pests and Your Household

 Are you flirting with the thought of becoming a proprietor?
 Try not to let such flirtatious thoughts blind you from what matters most -- booking an inspection.
-No, a pre purchase building inspection is not a prerequisite for gaining proprietorship, but it is worth considering prior to purchasing your home.
+No, a pre-purchase building inspection is not a prerequisite for gaining proprietorship, but it is worth considering before purchasing your home.

-Building inspections expose problems that exist, and they offer the best chance at getting the best possible deal.
+Building inspections expose problems that exist, and they offer the best chance of getting the best possible deal.
 Whether the inspection is casual or thorough, the accredited inspectors involved will perform various tests.
-These tests reveal the building's visual defects and damages; moreover, they provide a solid testament as for why to accept, reject or attempt to bargain down the offered deal.
+These tests reveal the building's visual defects and damages; moreover, they provide a solid testament as to why to accept, reject or attempt to bargain down the offered deal.

-When attempting to gain ownership of an apprtment or a house, allowing a pre purchase building inspection to take place will pay off tremendously.
+When attempting to gain ownership of an apartment or a house, allowing a pre-purchase building inspection to take place will pay off tremendously.
 The final report compiled by the accredited inspectors will encompass the sum of incurred damages, and it will state the amount it will cost to repair or replace the problems found.
 Whether the extent of damages is major or minor, a lower price can be negotiated.